New framework to outline key competencies for food sciences graduates

 Andrew Gardner, Operations Director, IFST added: “IFST is keen to support roll-out and promote adoption of the ‘competencies’ as they have an immediate relevance and should impact positively on the sector in terms of how universities shape food science degree programmes to meet the needs of the sector.”

 Food and drink is the largest manufacturing sector in the UK employing around 400,000 people.
 It is estimated that 140,000 recruits will be needed by 2024 to meet the growing demand.

-The white paper (see pdf below) includes links to descriptors of each of the 14 typical food graduate roles and associated competences.
-An interactive tool will be available next year on the University of Nottingham website.
-For more information about the project or to obtain a copy of the Competencies for Food Graduate Careers, please contact Emma Weston, the Project Leader firstname.lastname@example.org.
+The white paper (see pdf below) includes links to descriptors of each of the 14 typical food graduate roles and associated competencies and an associated publication is also available HERE.
+A simple interactive tool is now available on the University of Nottingham website.
+For more information about the project or to obtain a copy of the Competencies for Food Graduate Careers, please contact Emma Weston, the Project Leader email@example.com.